Landmark Decisions in the Law of Torts

-The owner of Jai Laxmi Salt Works wrote to the government asking for a change in the location of weirs so that the factory premises were not flooded.
+The owner of Jai Laxmi Salt Works wrote to the government asking for a change in the location of the weirs so that the factory premises were not flooded.
 His request was not acceded to, and ultimately during a heavy downpour, the claimant's factory premises were inundated.
 The government got the damages privately assessed but did not pay them to the claimant.

-The court had to mainly decide on:
+The court had to decide on mainly:

-The court held that the construction of a bundh was not a non-natural duty and hence cannot absolve the state from the duty of care it owes to the citizens.
-It held that tortious liability might either be caused by malfeasance, misfeasance or non-feasance or caused differently; what is important is the causation of tort.
+The court held that the construction of a bundh was not a non-natural duty and hence could not absolve the state from the duty of care it owes to the citizens.
+It held that tortious liability might either be caused by malfeasance, misfeasance or non-feasance or caused differently; what is important is the causation of the tort.
 The defendant was held guilty of breaching its public duty as the construction of bundh was a common law duty, and any injury suffered by a common man ought to be compensated, irrespective of who the accused party is.

 Regarding the limitation period, the court held that under Article 36 of the Limitation Act, the period could be ascertained either from the date when the tort took place or from when the claim was filed and subsequently rejected.
 Hence, the appeal succeeded, with the court awarding Rs.
 1,58,735 along with three interest brackets of 6%, 9% and 12% up to January 1993.

 II.
 Union Carbide Corporation v.
 Union of India